canyilmaz9/javapath/README.md

 9 Element Fibonacci Series: 0 1 1 2 3 5 8 13 21 34

+## HarmonicMean
+Write a program that calculates the harmonic mean of the numbers in the series.
+Harmonic Mean formula: n (number of elements) / harmonic series of elements(1+1/2+1/3... +1/n)

 ## HarmonicNumbers
 It can be shown to diverge using the integral test by comparison with the function 1/x.